Rory Donnelly: Swansea City

 In December 2011, Swansea City offered £100,000 for Donnelly, before Everton bid "considerably more".
 The Welsh club then upped their bid and Donnelly agreed a three-and-a-half-year deal with Swansea on 30 December 2011 for an undisclosed fee.
 The transfer was completed on 10 January 2012, and Donnelly was given the shirt number 41.

-Donnelly scored on his debut for the reserves in a 2–2 draw with Chelsea reserves at Parc-y-scarlets on 28 March 2012.
+Donnelly scored on his debut for the reserves in a 2–2 draw with Chelsea's reserves at Parc y Scarlets on 28 March 2012.

 Donnelly made his first senior appearance for Swansea in a League Cup fixture against Crawley Town on 25 September 2012, coming on as a substitute for Michu.
 His full début came the next season in a Europa League play-off against Petrolul Ploiești which ended in a 2–1 defeat.

 On 28 May 2015, Swansea City confirmed that Donnelly had been released by the club.

 Coventry City (loan)

 On 31 January 2014, Donnelly joined Coventry City on loan until the end of the 2013–14 season.
 On 4 February 2014, it was confirmed that Donnelly had returned to Swansea City due to non-footballing personal reasons.